FARE - Food Allergy Research & Education Logo

 What Is a Food Allergy?

-Food allergy is a serious and potentially life-threatening medical condition affecting 33 million Americans.
-Learn about food allergies, what causes them and more.
+Food allergy is a serious and potentially life-threatening medical condition affecting more than 33 million people living in the U.S. Learn about food allergies, what causes them and more.

 Learn More